who-blackbird/who-blackbird.github.io/contents/methylation.md

 ## Methylation - Nanopolish {#Methylation-Nanopolish}

+INTRODUCE NANOPOLISH

-As it happens for deepsignal, Nanopolish need to access the signal-level.
-To do it in an efficient way, we need to create and index to link the read ids (fastq) with their signal-level data in the fast5 files.
+As it happens for deepsignal, Nanopolish needs to access the signal-level.
+To do it in an efficient way, we need to create an index to link the read IDs (fastq) with their signal-level data in the fast5 files.

 Yesterday, we learned how to align the data, so we will skip this step and go straight to the indexing: